CARTAvis/manual_source/source/analysis_tools.rst

 * Linear polarization angle over the spectral axis
 * Stokes Q intensity versus Stokes U intensity

-The profiles can be zoomed and panned with mouse similar to the spatial profile widget or the spectral profile widget (:ref:`mouse_interaction_with_charts`).
+The profiles can be zoomed and panned with a mouse similar to the spatial profile widget or the spectral profile widget (:ref:`mouse_interaction_with_charts`).
 The Stokes Q versus Stokes U scatter plot is color-encoded from red to blue with increasing frequencies.
 The profiles can be requested at the cursor position (single pixel) or over a region of interest.
 Fractional polarization quantities are also supported.
 Examples are given in the following figures.
-The first one is from real ALMA data, while the second one is from an artifical Stokes cube.
+The first one is from real ALMA data, while the second one is from an artificial Stokes cube.

 .. raw:: html